wordpress-mobile/WordPress-Android/docs/talkback-guidelines.md

 The accessibility framework within Android has several ways in which you can provide cues to TalkBack, so it knows how it makes it's announcement when a view becomes focused.

-* `contentDescription`  - Each view has this attribute that allows you to set meaningful and descriptive labels.
+* [`contentDescription`](https://developer.android.com/reference/android/view/View#attr_android:contentDescription)  - Each view has this attribute that allows you to set meaningful and descriptive labels.
 If this is missing TalkBack might not be able to provide much value to the user.
-* `importantForAccessibility` - In cases where a view or layout might not need to be accessible, this attribute can be set.
+* [`importantForAccessibility`](https://developer.android.com/reference/android/view/View#attr_android:importantForAccessibility) - In cases where a view or layout might not need to be accessible, this attribute can be set.
 It allows TalkBack to ignore views that have this property set to `yes`, thus eliminating the need for a content description.
-* `hint` - For usability purposes, the text input control `EditText` has the hint attribute.
-If another view is providing the label, then you can utilize the `labelFor` attribute.
+* [`hint`](https://developer.android.com/reference/android/widget/TextView#attr_android:hint) - For usability purposes, the text input control `TextView` has the hint attribute.
+If another view is providing the label, then you can utilize the [`labelFor`](http://developer.android.com/reference/android/view/View.html#setLabelFor(int)) attribute.
 Below is an example.

  ```xml
  <LinearLayout